 According to Berta Erickson, a member of the Groton-Dunstable Regional School Committee and a friend of the McKenzie family, the town has formed a committee of people who are hoping to come up other fundraising ideas, including a wine-tasting and golf tournament.
-Also, the town's Fourth of July activities will include a McKenzie family fundraiser.

 The group is also hoping a Facebook page dedicated to McKenzie will spread the word.